jasonstrimpel/volatility-trading/README.md

 # initialize class
-vol = volest.VolatilityEstimator(symbol, start, end, type)
+vol = volest.VolatilityEstimator(symbol, start, end, estimator)

 # call plt.show() on any of the below